 Survivors of sexual abuse and harassment – whether by an individual or at school, church or a place of work – are often unaware that they may have a legal right to compensation from those responsible.
 At Jordans, we can provide guidance about the evidence needed to support your sexual abuse claim and how to proceed.

 Every case is unique and therefore one of our specialist sexual abuse lawyers will take the time to talk through your experience to get an understanding of what has happened to you.
 Sexual abuse can take many forms – from rape and violent attacks to inappropriate touching and sexual harassment.

 Why Jordans Solicitors?

 Seeking help from a specialist sexual abuse lawyer can be a difficult first step but it is often the start of taking back power.
 Our sexual abuse department is one of the most prominent in the country and has been instrumental in paving the way for the developing area of sexual harassment law.

 Jordans has represented the interests of abuse survivors across Yorkshire for over two decades.
-Our specialist team of sexual abuse lawyers in Wakefield, Dewsbury, Horsforth and Selby manage all sexual abuse cases with sensitivity and total confidentiality.
+Our specialist team of sexual abuse lawyers in Wakefield, Dewsbury, Horsforth, Selby and Penistone manage all sexual abuse cases with sensitivity and total confidentiality.

 You can be assured the lawyer assigned to your case will be there to support and guide you through the complex areas of sexual abuse law.

 Who can I make a sexual abuse claim against?

 Sexual abuse claims may be against the individual who caused the harm or an organisation or employer who is closely connected.

 Jordans have successfully recovered thousands of pounds in sexual abuse compensation and have represented survivors in claims against the following bodies:

 - Local authorities